Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-makes-the-world-go-round.md

 }
 ```

-Spencer, mentioned we can actually have another layer on top of this, which can hold a tween animation including opacity to make it slightly smoother.
+Spencer mentioned we could have another layer on top, which can hold a tween animation, including opacity, to make it slightly smoother.
-We added a `::before` pseudo element to make this happen.
+We added a `::before` pseudo-element to make this happen.

 And for our world-tween animation: